Crime Reporting Procedures

-- To report incident on-line please use the Public Safety “Silent Witness Program” form.
+- To report incident on-line please use the Public Safety “Reporting Alleged Fraud, Abuse or Misconduct” form.

 College counselors are encouraged to inform victims or witnesses that they are counseling that they can voluntarily and confidentially report crimes for inclusion in the annual disclosure of crime statistics.

 The College of Staten Island has always advocated prompt and accurate reporting of all crimes that occur on campus.
 Every report of a criminal incident is recorded on a CUNY Public Safety Incident Report and assigned a sequential number for that reporting period.
 In all cases of criminal activity, the complainant is encouraged and assisted by the Office of Public Safety to report the incident to the proper law enforcement authorities.

 If you see a suspicious person on campus or believe that a crime has been committed, notify the Office of Public Safety immediately.
 Give full details such as physical description, clothing, car make, model and license plate number, etc. Your cooperation is essential in a successful investigation, apprehension and recovering of property.
 You may also use the Reporting Alleged Fraud, Abuse or Misconduct form to report a problem.

 No one within the University community, except peace officers, pursuant to authorization of College Presidents, shall have in his/her possession a rifle, shotgun, firearm or any other dangerous instrument or material that can be used to inflict bodily harm on an individual or damage to a building or the grounds of a campus.